Frequently Asked Questions

 Do I need to buy tickets in advance?

 We encourage all of our visitors to book their tickets in advance.
-For 2022 we are continuing with allocated seating.
+Following on from the pandemic we have continued with the allocated seating.
 We cannot guarantee that if you turn up on the day without a booking that we will be able to accommodate you.

 If you’re planning to attend a special event, you do need to book in advance.
 Please check the details of the event you wish to attend.